Koromix/rygel/web/goupile.org/en/pages/build.md

 touch tmp/test/goupile.ini
 ```

-Initializing this domain will create an archive recovery key that you must store in order to restore an archive created in the Goupile domain's admin panel.
-If this key is lost, it can be changed, but archives created with the previous key will not be recoverable!

 To access this domain via a web browser, you can start it using the following command:

 ```sh